JereKuusela/valheim-infinity_hammer/hammer.md

 - Ignore wards (default: `true`): Wards no longer prevent building.
 - Ignored ids: Objects ignored by this mod (ids separated by ,).
 - Ignored remove ids: Additional ids that are ignored when removing anything.
+- Group resource cost (default: `false`): Requires resources (summed from all objects) when placing multiple objects or blueprints.
+Ignored when No cost is enabled.
 - Infinite health (default: `false`): Sets the Overwrite health setting to 1E30.
 - No cost (default: `false`): Removes durability, resource and stamina costs.
 - No creator (default: `false`): Reduces save data by not setting the creator id.